keermanish/react-page-maker/README.md

 ## Thanks ##
-Please feel free to raise PR for any new feature or bug (if you find one).
+Please feel free to raise PR for any new feature or bug (if you find any).